 But it is worthy to note that other chemical antibiotic including cortisone-based compounds used during the experiment introduced several side effects.
-Notwithstanding that these chemicals reduced the trachoma toxins and the enlargement of the cells, yet truffle juice is a preferred option for tackling all stages of trachoma.
+Notwithstanding that these chemicals reduced the trachoma toxins and the enlargement of the cells, yet truffle juice is a prefered option for tackling all stages of trachoma.

 Neggaz and Fortas (2013) studied the antimicrobial activity of the ethyl acetate extract from the fruiting bodies of Tirmania pinoyi.
 This was obtained through the Soxhlet extraction and 6 fractions were separated from the extract via two chromatographic methods.
 The 4 bacteria are Staphylococcus aureus, Enterococcus faecalis, Pseudomonas aeruginosa, Escherichia coli and one pathogenic fungus Candida albicans.